whitelilydragon/ShangMuArchitect/README.md

 # Community Suggestions

 When reporting suggestions for the game, or feature wishlists, tag them as "Feature Suggestion".
-If the developers consider the suggestion as part of the game's future updates, they will be copied here, and the opened ticket will be tagged as "Closed", so as to improve the visibility of critical bugs being reported on the issues page.
+If the developers consider the suggestion as part of the game's future updates, they will be copied here, and the opened ticket will be tagged as "Closed", to improve the visibility of critical bugs being reported on the issues page.

 ## Accepted suggestions are detailed here